kahansen2000/Assignment5/README.md

 Known Errors:

-  My rollback command didn't work, so I commented it out.
-Additionally, I had major issues with file input and output, so I elected to       remove them from my program, as they kept breaking the entire program and I wasn't able to fix it in time.
-I'm sorry about this.
+  I had issues with my rollback command and it does not work.
+I was unable to figure out how to fix this.
+Additionally, the file reading aspect causes errors sometimes and I was unable to fix those.